 As your circumstances change you may find that you need to apply for a mortgage to become a joint one or to make changes to an existing joint mortgage.
-Transfer of equity refers to making a change to a mortgage, either to add a new name or remove someone already named on the mortgage - or even both.
+This is called a Transfer of equity and refers to making a change to a mortgage, either to add a new name or remove someone already named on the mortgage - or even both.
 It doesn’t usually include any changes to the mortgage terms.

 In some circumstances this is necessary due to divorce, separation or if there has been bereavement in the family.
 Or you might decide to add someone to your mortgage alongside adding them to the title deeds if you get married or want to live together.